January 22, 2026

 3. Restart your phone

-Once you completed your carrier activation steps, whether by talking to your carrier directly or simply following on-screen instructions, restarting your phone (turning it off and back on again) lets it reset the new configuration and connect successfully to the network.
+Once you've completed your carrier activation steps, whether by talking to your carrier directly or simply following on-screen instructions, restart your phone by turning it off and back on.
+That lets the phone reset to the new configuration and connect successfully to the network.

 4. Test out the connection

-How to activate an eSIM for an iPhone and Android
+How to activate an eSIM for an iPhone or Android

 1. Find your activation details